bluetardis/pinteresting/NotesPB.md

 rails server -p $PORT -b $IP
 ```

 ------
 # Bootstrap Configuration

-##What can I do?
+## What can I do?
 Take a look at the site for live examples.
 http://getbootstrap.com/getting-started/#examples

+*This includes templates*

-##CSS Containers to make our pages responsive by default
+##Note: We need CSS Containers to make our pages responsive by default
 We are going to stick them into containers.
 So reference here: and look for the container example
 http://getbootstrap.com/css/#type

 Use .container for a responsive fixed width container.